bsblabs/embed-for-vaadin/README.md

-# Vaadin embed
+# Embed for Vaadin

-The Vaadin embed is a library allowing you to quickly initialize Vaadin from your IDE.
+Embed for Vaadin is a library allowing you to quickly initialize Vaadin from your IDE.
 It provides an easy-to-use API to initialize an embed Tomcat container running a particular component or Vaadin application.

 The API also allows you to open the default browser automatically and allocates an available HTTP port is none is provided.
 The API is extensible so that you can it you to your own needs.